Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - BE KIND to staff and to each other in Discord and in Tickets.

-- Change your Discord name to have your Character’s first name, server nicknames may also not contain any special characters/fonts so staff can ping members for tickets/other needs.
+- Change your Discord name to your character’s first name.
+Server nicknames must not use special characters or fonts, so staff can ping you for tickets or other needs.

-- Don’t DM staff regarding rules or game-related issues; open a ticket.
-Any advice given by staff in DMs is personal opinions, and not to be regarded as permission in any capacity if later brought into question.
+- Don't DM staff about rules or game issues; instead, open a ticket.
+Advice from staff in DMs is personal opinion and not official if later questioned.

 - No NSFW content (Not Safe For Work).

-- Players may disagree with staff, but MUST respect decisions when they are made and conduct conversations in a manner that shows respect.
+- Players may disagree with staff, but must always communicate respectfully and adhere to decisions.

 # Zero Tolerance Rules